Rusal plans to quit China aluminium JV, set up shop in Shanghai - sources

 BEIJING, Aug 26 (Reuters) - United Company Rusal 0486.HK has decided to pull out of an aluminium trading joint venture in southern China, partly due to concerns over the low volumes it has been selling, three sources with knowledge of the matter said.

-Separately, the Russian firm is hiring for a new office in Shanghai to boost its marketing presence in China, the world's biggest aluminium market, according to two of the sources and online job postings.
+Separately, the Russian firm is setting up a new office in Shanghai to boost its marketing presence in China, the world's biggest aluminium market, a Rusal spokeswoman said.

 Rusal is negotiating the sale of its stake in North United Aluminium (Shenzhen) to state-run partner China North Industries Group Corp Ltd (Norinco), said the sources, who declined to be named as the information is not public.